vroger11/vroger11.github.io/_posts/2022-10-30-my-phd-experience.md

 categories: blog PhD
 category: blog
 lang: en
+excerpt: A short retrospective on my thesis and a summary of my work.
 ---

 It's been a while; there was no second-year review due to mixed feelings during COVID.
 But thanks to my supervisors, I managed to overcome my negative thoughts.
 I am now proud to be a Doctor of Computer Science 🎉.